SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 To compare the value of a date/time field against a date that's not `@now`, follow the pattern in the following example.
 The following example colors the current field red if the due date was <= tomorrow.
 This is accomplished using date math.
 You can add milliseconds to any date and the result will be a new date.
 For example, to add a day to a date, you'd add (24\*60\*60\*1000 = 86,400,000).

+This example demonstrates an alternate syntax to express a conditional expression, using the ternary (`?`) operator inside an abstract syntax tree.

 ```JSON
 {
    "elmType": "div",